-IMMEDIATE SUPERVISOR Director of Residence Life and Services
+IMMEDIATE SUPERVISOR Director of Residence Life, Housing and Dining Services

 The Coordinator of Residence Life - University Apartment Living provides direction for the overall administrative, supervision, and programmatic facets of the University apartments.
 The Coordinator works with the Director of Residence Life and Services and Assistant Directors to provide assessment of current apartment offerings and provides feedback and input for the continual enhancement of housing for the non-traditional population of the University.

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Education: A Master’s degree in College Student Personnel, Educational Administration, Counseling, or a related field is required.